Donald Lan

-Donald Paul Lan Sr. (December 19, 1930 – April 29, 2019) was an American Democratic Party politician who served as Secretary of State of New Jersey from 1977 to 1982.
-He was appointed to the post by Governor Brendan Byrne.
-Lan has been the Union County Democratic Chairman.
+Donald Paul Lan Sr. (December 19, 1930 – April 29, 2019) was an American Democratic Party politician who served as Secretary of State of New Jersey from 1977 to 1982 in the cabinet of Brendan Byrne.
+He was a member of the Democratic Party committee at the local, county, state, and national level.
+In 1981, he was an unsuccessful candidate for Governor of New Jersey.

 Background

-Lan was born in Newark, New Jersey, and was raised in Maplewood, New Jersey.
-He graduated from Columbia High School and went to Seton Hall University.
-Lan served in the New Jersey Air National Guard and the United States Army.
-Lan worked at his family's food processing company: Dell Products in Hillside, New Jersey.
-Lan died on April 29, 2019, at the age of 88.
+Donald Paul Lan was born on December 19, 1930 in Newark, New Jersey and was raised in nearby Maplewood.
+He graduated from Columbia High School.

+He attended Seton Hall University and served in the United States Air Force.

+Lan worked at his family's food processing company, Dell Products, in Hillside, New Jersey.
+He later sold the company in 1988.

 Political career

-A resident of Springfield Township (Union), Lan sought the Democratic nomination for governor in 1981 to succeed a term-limited Brendan Byrne, dropping out of the race in April 1981.
+Lan entered local politics in Springfield Township in the 1960s, serving as a member and executive director of the Union County Democratic Party committee and chair of the Springfield Democratic municipal organization.
+In 1970, Lan challenged Union County Democratic Party chairman Charles Valvano, but he lost by seventeen votes at a contentious meeting.

+In 1971, Lan was the Democratic candidate for New Jersey General Assembly in the newly drawn District 9B.
+Lan and his running mate, incumbent Henry Gavan, were defeated by the Republican candidates, C. Louis Bassano and incumbent Herbert Kiehn.